roblevay/T2765/Lab3 Upgrading.md

 ## 🧷 Method 1 – Manual Backup and Restore

+If it not exists, create the folder C:\DbFiles

 ### 🔐 Step 1 – Create Login and User on the source server